Enter your ZIP to find local pros.

 Shaw Flooring

-• Average Cost: $3 to $7 per square foot (materials only)
+• Average Installed Cost: $4 to $16 per square foot

 • Products Offered: Carpet, engineered hardwood, vinyl plank, laminate, tile, and stone